cncoulter/cncoulter.github.io/_posts/2021-05-04-General-Types-of-Disabilities.md

 ## Web-Relevant Disabilities

-Computers, the Internet, and the Web have become integral elements of modern life.
+Computers, the Internet, and the web have become integral elements of modern life.
 Many, but not all, disabilities affect a person's ability to use these tools.
 Typically, only disabilities that affect a person's eyes, ears, hands, or brain influence a person's ability to use the web independently.
 This way of categorizing disabilities can be useful to designers and developers creating websites and apps.

 ## Print Disabilities